What are your child's sleep requirements? Even the experts don't know for sure.

 In many parts of the world, napping is a normal part of life for children and adults (Worthman and Melby 2002).

-So the British study is not representative of kids living in “pro-napping” or “siesta” cultures around the Mediterranean and in Asia, Africa, and the Americas.
+So the British study is not representative of kids living in “pro-napping” or “siesta” cultures.

 For instance, in Saudi Arabia, napping is common among older kids.
 According to a study of school-age children in Riyadh, 45% of 13-year olds take regular naps (BaHamman et al 2006).